-- 1. Review of MaltaPost's cost accounting system.
-The scope of this work stream is to ensure that the data extracted from this system is sufficiently robust and built according to best practice. - 2.
-Building a price control model.
-The scope of this work stream is to be able to simulate the effect of changes in price, costs of inputs and other exogenous variables such as volumes. - 3.
-Consultation on the technical parameters that are to act as building blocks for the price control framework.
-This would include, amongst others, the rate of return applicable to the services that would be falling under the regulatory coverage.
+- 1. Review of MaltaPost's cost accounting system. - 2.
+Building a control model to simulate financial performance of individual services. - 3.
+Consultation on the technical parameters that are to act as building blocks for the price control mechanism.

-A more detailed account on the status of the work streams related to the above milestones can be found in section 3 of this document.
+A more detailed account on the status of the work streams related to the above milestones can be found under section 2.2 of this document.